10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 • allow for a variety of product/selection homepages that publish the most relevant and positive content for that particular product or section;

-• use related navigation that at the end of a document gives links to similar documents or websites.
+• use related navigation at the end of a document that gives links to similar documents or websites.

 7. Be Consistent